TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Introduction/Index.rst

 What's new
 ^^^^^^^^^^

-This version of the manual was updated for TYPO3 CMS 6.2.
+This version of the manual was updated for TYPO3 CMS 7.

-The changes include adding the new INCLUDE_TYPOSCRIPT option DIR, which allows to include all files from a directory and from subdirectories recursively, optionally restricted to certain file types.
-Files can now be included from a file relatively to the location of this file.
-Dots in object paths can now be escaped using the backslash character.
+The changes include the possible to use conditions in the :code:`INCLUDE_TYPOSCRIPT` directive.

 .. _credits: